weatherken/lisp-miniweb/README.md

 ### Prerequisites for development
  * The Emacs set-up of your choice.
 I happen to be using Spacemacs.
  * SLIME, to run/test Lisp under Emacs.
 This is CL's CIDER.
 I think I installed from within Emacs: `M-x package-install RET slime RET`
  * A Common Lisp environment.
-Many use SBCL, I happen to be using ClozureCL.
+Many use SBCL, I happen to be using ClozureCL because it comes with multi-processing off the shelf (unlike SBCL).
 Allegro CL is commercial but the best, and there are also LispWorks, Armed Bear CL (a Java-based CL), CLisp and ECL (translates to C for compilation, IIUC).
 Maybe more.
  * Once your Lisp is in place, install QuickLisp, your future source for O/S libraries: https://www.quicklisp.org/beta/

  And now some relevant lines from `.emacs.d/init.el` (the line setting the location of your chosen Lisp binary will have to be adjusted):